Life in the Sixth Form

 Health & Wellbeing

-A confidential counselling service is available for students in the Sixth Form with our wellbeing mentor who is based in the sixth form centre most days.
-Counselling offers the opportunity to think and talk about specific problems and look at ways to address issues.
+A confidential counselling service is available for students in the Sixth Form with our wellbeing practitioner who is based in the Sixth Form centre two days per week.

 Child Protection and Safeguarding